mattaylor/objix/README.md

 | `simple`     | Number of simpled properties per test object |
 | `complex`    | Number of complex properties per test object |

-This script abouts a table of average operations per secs for each test function for lodash, objix and a basic vanilla alternative together with the mean error coefficient accross the heats and the % performance improvments of objeix vs lodash.
+This script prints out a table of average operations per secs for each test function for lodash, objix and a basic vanilla alternative together with the mean error coefficient accross the heats and the % performance improvments of objix against lodash.

 For simple object objix performs insanely well, but this drops off quickly when more complex objects are tested.